-Do you know how many teeth a kitten has at different ages of his life?
-How many teeth will that kitten have once he is an adult cat?
-Is there anything we, as caregivers can do to help cats have good oral and dental health later in life?
+Do you know how many teeth kittens have from week to week?
+Is there anything we, as fosters and caregivers, can do to help kittens have good dental health later in life?
 Keep reading for answers to these questions and more.

-You may find a kitten tooth that has fallen out during this time, but often the deciduous teeth come out when the kitten is eating and are simply swallowed and passed in the stool.
-In addition to replacing the 26 deciduous teeth, the kitten will also grow four additional teeth as she becomes an adult.
-These are molars located behind the premolars.
-Two on the top, (one on each side) and two on the bottom (one on each side) bringing the total count to 30 teeth for the adult cat (or kitten 6-8 month of age and older).
+In addition to replacing the 26 deciduous teeth, kittens will also grow four additional adult teeth.
+These are molars located behind the premolars: two on top (one on each side), two on the bottom (one on each side).
+This brings the total count to 30 teeth for the adult cat (or kitten 6-8 month of age and older).

-As with any animal, always be careful around their teeth.
-Kittens have needle-sharp teeth that can accidentally scratch or puncture skin while brushing the kitten’s teeth.
-So, be sure to use the right products for the job and learn the correct procedures for brushing to keep you and the kitten happy and safe.
+As with any animals, always be careful when handling them, especially around their mouths.
+Kittens have needle-sharp teeth, which can accidentally scratch you or puncture your skin.
+To keep everyone safe when brushing feline teeth, be sure to use the right products for the job, learn the correct procedures and take it gently and slowly.